potassco/clorm/README.rst

     query=solution.select(Assignment).where(Assignment.driver == ph1_)

-A CLORM query can be viewed as a simplified version of a traditional database query.
+A ClORM query can be viewed as a simplified version of a traditional database query.
 Here we want to find ``Assignment`` instances that match the ``driver`` field to a special placeholder object ``ph1_``.
 The value of ``ph1_`` will be provided when the query is actually executed; which allows the query to be